The best times to visit British Columbia for ideal weather are

 The way we experience weather isn’t all about temperature.
 Higher temperatures affect us much more at higher humidity, and colder temperatures feel piercing with high winds.
 Our perceived temperatures factor in humidity and wind chill to better represent how hot or cold the day feels to a person.

 Daily highs (averaged for the month) usually give the best indication of the weather.
 A significantly lower mean and low generally just means it gets colder at night.

 Precipitation (Rain or Snow)

-If dry weather is what you’re after, the months with the lowest chance of precipitation in British Columbia are October, November, and then January.
-The lowest chance of rain or snow occurs around early August.
-For example, on the week of July 30th there are only 1.2 days of precipitation on average.
-By contrast, it’s most likely to rain or snow in late September with an average of 2.6 days with significant precipitation the week of September 24th.
+If dry weather is what you’re after, the months with the lowest chance of significant precipitation in British Columbia are July, May, and then June.
+Note that we define “significant precipitation” as .1 inches or more in this section.
+The lowest chance of rain or snow occurs around early June.
+For example, on the week of June 4th there are no days of precipitation on average.
+By contrast, it’s most likely to rain or snow in mid October with an average of 2 days of significant precipitation the week of October 15th.

 When can you find snow in British Columbia?
-Weather stations report large amounts of snow likely to be deepest around February, especially close to early-to-mid-May.
-Powder (new snow) is most often falls around May 7th.
+Weather stations report very large amounts of snow likely to be deepest around February, especially close to early to mid May.
+The best time to ski (if at all) in British Columbia is often around around December 17th when fresh powder is deepest.
 Please note that a value of 0 for snow in the graph below may either mean there was no snow, or that snow is unreported.

 Chance of Precipitation